-If a beneficiary of a trust (the first trust) is a trustee of another trust (sub-trust), you must determine if the sub-trust is an absentee trust.
-If a beneficiary of the sub-trust is an absentee person, the sub-trust and the first trust will be absentee persons.
+If a beneficiary of a trust (the first trust) is a trustee of another trust (the holding trust), you must determine if the holding trust is an absentee trust.
+If a beneficiary of the holding trust is an absentee person, the holding trust and the first trust will be absentee persons.

 Apex Pty Ltd is trustee of the Apex Unit Trust and owns taxable land in Victoria.
 The units in the Apex Unit Trust are held by Base Pty Ltd as trustee of the Base Trust, which is a discretionary trust.
-The specified beneficiaries of the Base Trust are Chang and Ying, who are both absentee individuals.
+The specified beneficiaries of the Base Trust are both absentee individuals.

 The Base Trust is an absentee trust because it has at least one specified beneficiary who is an absentee person.
-The Apex Unit Trust, in turn, is an absentee trust because the unit holder is an absentee person.
-Therefore, Apex Pty Ltd as trustee of the Apex Unit Trust will be liable to the absentee owner surcharge.
+The Apex Unit Trust, in turn, is an absentee trust because its unit holder is an absentee person.
+Therefore, Apex Pty Ltd, as trustee of the Apex Unit Trust, will be liable for the absentee owner surcharge.